Dec 19, 2025

 Standard Region Scope

-EN 50182 Europe Bare overhead conductors
+EN 50182 Europe Conductors for overhead lines — Round wire concentric lay stranded conductors

 DIN 48201-5 Germany Round aluminium stranded conductors

-2. What “AL1” Means Under EN 50182
+2. What does “AL1” Means Under EN 50182

 In the EN naming system:

-2. “1” points to a high-purity aluminium grade (about 99.5% minimum).
+1. “AL1” refers to hard-drawn aluminium (about 99.5% minimum).

 This material is supplied in a hard-drawn condition.
 This improves tensile strength but keeps the high conductivity.